 Perhaps you’ve torn your rotator cuff from over-pitching a game, or wrenched your back while moving furniture.
 Chances are, you’re just now learning how hard it can be to get back to a regular workout routine after that injury.
-Physical therapy is often a key element of the process.
+Physiotherapy is often a key element of the process.
 But whether you go it alone, or consult a sports medicine expert, there are some tried-and-true methods for becoming active once more — without re-injuring yourself.

 The Road to Recovery

-Depending on your injury, you may be able to oversee your own rehab, but a physi0therapist is invaluable during the entire recovery process.
+Depending on your injury, you may be able to oversee your own rehab, but a physiotherapist is invaluable during the entire recovery process.
 In fact, “roadmap” for successfully resuming exercise following an injury tends to be the same for most people.

 It’s often helpful to see a doctor to determine whether you’ve torn a ligament or had a less serious sprain, to use one example.
 Severe tears may require surgery.
 In either case, a period rest is usually indicated, followed by icing and compression.